tejuscs/ADBD-Labs/adbd-oem/adb-awr-report-with-oem.md

-# AWR Management of Autonomous Transaction Processing Dedicated database using Oracle Enterprise Manager
+# AWR Management of Autonomous AI Transaction Processing Dedicated database using Oracle Enterprise Manager

 ## Introduction
 Use Automatic Workload Repository (AWR) and automate database statistics gathering by collecting, processing, and maintaining performance statistics for database problem detection and self-tuning purposes.